stanete/stanete.github.io/_posts/2020-05-27-focus-on-value.md

 > In Agile software development —as in many other realms— we talk about the notion of value.
 We make decisions about what to do, or what not to do, based on value.
 We do things sooner if they are of higher value, and we do things later if their value is lower.
 What do we mean by value?
 Value is, simply, "what you want".

-Good and experienced Product Engineering Teams are able to forcast the value they will add with a decent accuracy.
-They take decisions based on the certainty they have on that forcast and ideally they can quantify it.
+Good and experienced Product Engineering Teams are able to forecast the value they will add with a decent accuracy.
+They take decisions based on the certainty they have on that forecast and ideally they can quantify it.
 They can put a number on it because [statistics](https://medium.com/@joseperezaguera/some-basic-statistical-techniques-for-product-managers-250a02586453) and data analysis are part of the culture.
 But unexperienced ones struggle to do that.
 Most of the time is because, in their their teams, value is not explicit nor visualized.

 ![](/images/scrum_board.png)